minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 func fooThrower() throws Foo
 ```

-Art first sight it shouldn't be a breaking change, since the equivalence between `Error` and `Foo` is evident.
+At first sight it shouldn't be a breaking change, since the equivalence between `Error` and `Foo` is evident.

 But given the following client code: